-Every year to ensure we stay true to being The Real Greek, we take all of our managers on a trip to a different part of Greece.
+Every year to ensure we stay true to being part of The Real Greek team, we take all of our managers on a trip to a different part of Greece.
 The purpose of this is not only for them to relax, eat and drink the Greek way, but also to be inspired by real Greek culture and be influenced into making any changes in their restaurants show our authenticity.
 This years’ very inspiring trip was to Thessaloniki and Halkidiki.

 If you do make your way to Thessaloniki – we’ve put together a map of some of the food and drink highlights plus some of the must see sights in the city:

 Thessaloniki is the second largest city in Greece.
 This ancient port city is the capital of Macedonia, nicknamed the ‘co-capital’ by Greeks, as a reference to its historical status as the ‘co-reigning’ city of the Byzantine Empire alongside Constantinople.